 Once the parties revise the notice to address any feedback, they file a formal version of the notice.
 The statutory timeline for review does not commence until CFIUS officially accepts the notice by issuing a letter to that effect.
-In 2019, that acceptance took place on average 7.8 business days after CFIUS received the formal notice.
+In 2023, that acceptance took place on average 7.9 business days after CFIUS received the formal notice.

 After accepting the notice, CFIUS has 45 days to review the transaction and decide whether to clear it or commence an investigation (essentially, an extension of the initial review).
-That investigation generally lasts an additional 45 days, although the process can be terminated at any point during the 45-day investigation period.
-A 15-day extension of the investigation is allowed in "extraordinary circumstances."
+That investigation generally lasts an additional 45 days, unless CFIUS ends the 45-day investigation period through a clearance, divestment or abandonment, or referral to the President.
+A 15-day extension of the investigation can be invoked by CFIUS in "extraordinary circumstances."